The Neighbors: Income

 line, this neighborhood has a higher rate of childhood poverty than 77.5%

 The Neighbors: Occupations

-In the Golden Glades neighborhood, 38.5% of the working population is employed in
+In the Golden Glades neighborhood, 46.0% of the working population is employed in

 sales and service jobs, from major sales accounts, to working in fast food restaurants.

-Other residents here are employed in manufacturing and laborer occupations
+Other residents here are employed in clerical, assistant, and tech support occupations

 The Neighbors: Ethnicity / Ancestry

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves,

 Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily